In this section

 Irradiation of blood products

-should not be delayed while waiting for special blood
+platelets should be avoided.
+Urgent transfusion should not be delayed while waiting

 Blood samples (maternal,